-This manual describes the TI-RTOS Power Manager for CC3200 and MSP432 devices.
+This manual describes the TI-RTOS Power Manager for CC13xx/CC26xx, CC3200, and MSP432 devices.
 It provides information for application developers and driver developers.
+The TI-RTOS version number as of the publication of this manual is v2.15.

 Notational Conventions